Click if you’d rather listen!

 Sunday morning, as I’m walking through The Commons, just about to begin my morning run, a woman walking the path starts a chit-chat.

 “I’m Alexa,” she says.
 “I really like people, and I’m on my way to play at church.
 You should come by… I play My Father’s Moustache too… washboards.”

-Oh, and note to self to never to forget something—a watched kettle never boils.
+Oh ya, and forever note to self—a watched kettle never boils.

 PS Link to the post with Alexa.
 Musings on Magic

 PPS Link if you’d like to check out one of my gigs… writing for Nova Scotia paper, The Chronicle Herald, including weekly column.
 Karalee’s writing stuff and such